 Our compliance checks include plans, workshops and training sessions to help your staff understand what they need to do and ensure your company fully understands the rules and regulations you are obliged to follow.

-If your business is affected by the introduction of the REC, we can help you to understand how the changes will impact you through tailored advice and training depending on your existing knowledge.
-We can provide overviews of the switching programme; REC; any party impacts such as code closures and system changes; functions of the Code Manager, including budgets and code milestones; and sight of transitional obligations.
-We can also develop a REC roadmap to enable you to make informed decisions on operational priorities and future organisational change.
+If your business is affected by the introduction of the CSS, we can help you to understand how the changes will impact you through tailored assessments, advice and training, depending on your existing knowledge.

 ElectraLink has been at the centre of shaping and supporting the expansion of the UK energy market’s operations and processes, seeking to establish a common and fair playing field for innovative, new market participants.
 The Advisory Services team can provide market entrants with the controls, guidance and support to become established participants in this evolving market.